geomarker-io/appc/README.md

 # Air Pollution Prediction Commons

+## things to be done

+- [ ] add small section about just and using it to run commands in the repository
+- [ ] add separate models for other pollutants
+  - alter NEI emissions predictors for these pollutants?
+- [ ] add "convolution layers" of AQS data
+- [ ] create Rmd report for cross validation figures, tables
+  - include prediction tests for random locations and tests (but with fixed seed)
+  - test for reasonable prediction magnitude, mean and var of preds across time and space
+  - describe differences between test predictions for different model releases
+- [ ] add just target for downloading/installing required geomarker data sources (w/o running any geomarker assessment code)
+- [ ] translate to a runnable 'thing' (SALT?
+GHA?)
+- [ ] build user prediction tools, API
+  - add data tests for prediction outputs (reasonable prediction magnitude?)
+  - version the api and prediction tool with {appc}

+## coverage

 - Contiguous United States
 - daily, 2016 - 2022, but updated semi-annually at a ? lag
   - pickup off of other models and be more useful for recent EHR and registry data